Pediatric Oncology Student Training (POST) Program

 - To benefit from a mentoring relationship with a pediatric oncology researcher

 What kind of student is eligible?
-Students must currently be in or accepted into medical or graduate school.
+Students must be currently enrolled in an undergraduate, medical, or graduate degree-granting program.
 Students do not need to be enrolled in classes over the break.

 How long is the Program?
-Students must be able to dedicate a minimum of ten full weeks to the program and start between May 1 and August 31, 2013 (dates may vary depending on the student’s scheduled break).
+Students must be able to dedicate at least eight full consecutive weeks to the program, generally starting between May 1 and August 31, 2015 (dates may vary depending on the student’s scheduled break).

 What does the grant cover?

-- Student Stipend: a minimum of $4,000 must be used for the student’s stipend over the program period.
+- Student Stipend: At least $4,000 must be used for the student stipend over the program period.

-- Excludes equipment, service contracts or longer term supplies.
+- Excludes equipment/computers/software, service contracts or longer term supplies.

 - Overlap of budgeted supplies among multiple POST students in a lab is prohibited.